ADP HRIS: Features, Benefits & Implementation Guide 2025

 Recruitment and Onboarding

-An integrated ATS streamlines the entire hiring process, from posting a job to sending an offer letter.
+An integrated Applicant Tracking System (ATS) streamlines the entire hiring process, from posting a job to sending an offer letter.
 Once a candidate is hired, the onboarding module takes over, handling digital paperwork and new hire checklists.
 A smooth onboarding is critical for retention; research shows that a great onboarding experience can improve new hire retention by as much as 82%.

-Payroll processing is a cornerstone feature.
+Payroll is a cornerstone feature.
 It automates the calculation of wages, taxes, and deductions, ensuring employees are paid accurately and on time.
 An integrated payroll module pulls data directly from time tracking and benefits systems, which drastically reduces manual errors.
-Given the average company’s payroll accuracy is only around 80% without automation, this feature is a must have.
+For startups and small businesses, a reliable US payroll system is often the first and most critical component they seek.

 Time and attendance modules track when employees work, automating everything from clocking in and out to managing leave requests.
-This is essential for accurate payroll and for complying with labor laws like the Fair Labor Standards Act (FLSA).
-Automating this process can save a lot of money; one analysis found that missing or incorrect time punches cost companies an estimated $78,700 per 1,000 employees each year.
+This is essential for accurate payroll and for complying with labor laws.
+For industries like retail and healthcare, scheduling functionality helps managers create rosters, avoid conflicts, and control labor costs.

 Benefits Administration

 This feature simplifies the management of employee benefits programs like health insurance and retirement plans.
 It provides an online portal for open enrollment where employees can compare plans and make selections.
-The system then automatically updates payroll deductions and can even communicate enrollment data directly to insurance carriers.
+The system then automatically updates payroll deductions.

 Reporting and Analytics